hashicorp/vagrant/keys/README.md

 If you are using Vagrant on windows, the .ppk file contained here, in the keys directory, has been generated from the private key and should be used to connect Putty to any VMs that are leveraging the default key pair.
-See [TODO LINK]() in the documentation for more details on using Putty with Vagrant.
+See [guide](http://vagrantup.com/docs/getting-started/windows.html) in the documentation for more details on using Putty with Vagrant.